AdaCore/spark2014/lrm/source/packages.rst

    ``initializes_aspect`` it follows that none of its state components are initialized during the package initialization.

+.. centered:: **Restrictions that may be Applied**
+.. include:: restrictions-and-profiles.rst
+   :start-after: 7.1.3 Initializes Aspect
+   :end-before: 7.1.4

 .. centered:: **Dynamic Semantics**

 There are no dynamic semantics associated with the ``initializes_aspect`` the rules are checked by static analysis.

 .. centered:: **Verification Rules**

+.. centered:: *Checked by Flow Analysis*

 #.
 If a package has an ``initializes_aspect`` and it has non-visible
    state components, it must be preceded by an